 If you enjoy continuous movement and strength building poses, you’d like Vinyasa flow yoga.
-Unlike some styles of yoga like Ashtanga and Bikram where you follow the same sequences, each Vinyasa Flow class is different.
+Unlike some styles of yoga like Ashtanga and Bikram where you follow the same sequences, each flow class is different.

 What is Vinyasa Yoga?